 The list of pros and cons is endless and will vary for each person.
 However, digital work is here to stay.
 I realized it will be most beneficial to wrap my head around my digital environment and make the best of it.
 Some of the strategies I’ve implemented (and do my best to follow…) are:

-- Taking short movement breaks.
+- Take short movement breaks.
 Your body and brain need it.

-- Moving my gaze away from my screen at times, to avoid “computer vision syndrome“.
+- Move my gaze away from my screen at times, to avoid “computer vision syndrome“.

-- I have raised my laptop and use an external/additional keyboard to avoid a poor sitting posture.
+- I have raised my laptop and am using an external/additional keyboard to avoid a poor sitting posture.

 There are lots more easy-to-implement strategies that we use as a virtual team at Sensory Intelligence® Consulting.
 Since your wellbeing matters to us, we’ve been sharing knowledge and ideas by means of our online workshops.
-To discover more simple, yet neuroscientific tools, follow the link to 7 Tips to reduce digital fatigue.
+To discover more simple, yet neuroscientific tools, follow the link to Digital wellness through the 7 senses.